MoralisWeb3/docs/docs/02-streams-api/evm/getting-started/faq.md

 ## How many separate streams can I create?

-On our paid plans you can have up to 200 active streams, and each stream can support listening to millions of addresses in a single configuration.
+On Moralis' paid plans, you can have up to 200 active streams, and each stream can support listening to millions of addresses in a single configuration.

 The free plan is limited to 1 active stream.

-You can contact our support team at [hello@moralis.io](mailto:hello@moralis.io) if you need a higher limit, we can support an unlimited number of streams.
+If you require more streams than your current plan allows, reach out to our support team at [hello@moralis.io](mailto:hello@moralis.io), as we can support an unlimited number of streams to suit your needs.

 ## Are there any events lost when a stream or the filters for a stream get updated?